Blog post -

 A BESS is a system for temporarily storing excess power from the grid so that it can be used at a later time when necessary.
 One of the benefits of such a system is that it can bring stability to renewable-energy power which is otherwise prone to fluctuations due to weather conditions and other factors.
 At the same time, it can also help maintain the desired power quality.
 As a result, these systems are seeing more and more use.

-According to a study done by Bloomberg New Energy Finance, Nidec ASI is currently number one in the battery energy storage system field with a combined total of more than 500 MWh in operation—enough to cover the energy needs of around 10,000 homes for a whole year.
+According to a study done by Bloomberg New Energy Finance, Nidec ASI is currently number one in the battery energy storage system field with a combined total of more than 500 MW in operation—enough to cover the energy needs of around 10,000 homes.

 The majority of the BESS projects that Nidec ASI has worked on up until now have been medium-and-large-scale projects for major electric power companies and independent power generation companies in European companies.
 In November 2016, Nidec ASI received attention for supplying one of the largest BESS in the world at 90 MW to the German power company Steag.